Probabilistic Mission Design for Neuro-Symbolic Unmanned Aircraft Systems: Experiments

 \subsection{Reasoning on Neuro-Symbolic Navigation Spaces}

-In the previous two sections, we demonstrated the creation of three spatial relations based on statistical geographic data and neural perception.
-Now, we integrate this data for various locations and application scenarios into HPLPs and present possible outcomes of employing ProMis.
+In the previous two sections, we demonstrated the creation of neuro-symbolic spatial relations based on the statistical evaluation of geographic data (\textit{distance(x, t)}, \textit{over(x, t)}) and neural perception (\textit{change(x)}).
+Now, we demonstrate how this data is integrated for various locations and application scenarios into HPLPs and present possible outcomes of employing ProMis.

-First, consider Listing~\ref{listing:uam_model}.
-It encodes a simple set of mission constraints for an AAM scenario in an inner-city environment.
-For example, the UAV's valid airspace is confined to parks and areas near major roads.
-Further, Visual-Line-of-Sight (VLOS) is required and modeled as dependent on the weather and the distance to the operator located at the center of the mission space.
-Figure~\ref{fig:pml_matrix} visualizes these three conditions and the resulting \textit{landscape}($\mathbf{x})$.
-We have applied the same mission parameters (origin, extends, and resolution) as in Section~\ref{sec:distance_over_exp}.
-In Figure~\ref{fig:scenarios}, we further show ProMis being applied to a broad set of scenarios with differently chosen flight restrictions.